R142A (New York City Subway car)

 The R142A is the second order of new technology cars (NTTs) for the A Division of the New York City Subway.
-These cars were built by Kawasaki Heavy Industries in the U.S. at Yonkers, New York and Lincoln, Nebraska, and in Japan at Kobe, Hyōgo.
-They replaced the Redbird trains, including the R26, R28, R29, R33, R33S, and R36.
+These cars were built by Kawasaki Heavy Industries in Kobe, Hyōgo, Japan and Lincoln, Nebraska, U.S. with final assembly performed at Yonkers, New York.
+Together with the R142s, they replaced the Redbird trains, including the R26, R28, R29, R33, R33S, and R36.
 The R142A fleet initially comprised 600 cars, arranged as five-car units.